 Closed-end funds: powerful portfolio solutions

 For those investors whose primary goal is income generation, today’s low-yielding environment makes that goal challenging.
-Legg Mason’s closed-end funds (CEFs) offer a strong alternative to traditional investments, providing access to specialized expertise, helping investors looking to build income and improve financial outcomes.
+Closed-end funds (CEFs) offer a strong alternative to traditional investments, providing access to specialized expertise, helping investors looking to build income, and improve financial outcomes.

 1 Source: Lipper, as of December 31, 2016.